gonative-cc/relayer/bitcoinspv/README.md

 This relayer is responsible for:

 - syncing the latest BTC blocks with a BTC node
-- detecting and reporting inconsistency between BTC blockchain and Babylon BTCLightclient header chain
+- detecting and reporting inconsistency between BTC blockchain and Lightclient header chain